Adopting a New Dog for a Busy Family

 When adopting a new dog for a busy family there are many points to consider.

-This advice goes against the grain a little, but my lifelong experience has taught me some important notes with dogs and small children.
+This advice goes against the grain, but my lifelong experience has taught me some essential notes with dogs and small children.

 You don’t know what kind of past aggression an adult dog may have, and mixing them with young children can lead to accidents.

-Puppies will socialize and grow up with your children, and be comfortable in that environment.
+Puppies will socialize, grow up with your children, and be comfortable in that environment.

 This isn’t to say you shouldn’t rescue an older dog.

-Some centers will do a behavioral evaluation prior to adoption to give you a better idea of their mannerisms.
+Some centers will do a behavioral evaluation before adoption to give you a better idea of their mannerisms.

 Again, this is where doing your homework pays off in the long run.